It can’t just be a bloody coincidence or a conspiracy, can it?

 1] No qualifications required

-There’s no real science or mystical theory to why the majority of Estate Agents are spineless, mentally challenged turds.
-In fact, it’s quite simple- you don’t currently need a license or go through a training programme to become an Estate Agent (in the UK), so any old fool off the street without qualifications or experience can set up shop as an Estate Agent (which is often the case).
+There’s no real science or mystical theory to why the majority of estate agents are spineless, mentally challenged turds.
+In fact, it’s quite simple, it’s that you don’t currently need a license or undertake any flimsy or rigorous training programme to become an estate agent (in the UK), so any old fool off the street without qualifications or experience can – and does – set up shop.

 2] Limited consumer protection

-Estate Agents are protected from their own stupidity, because it’s not a hugely regulated industry.
+Estate agents are for the most part protected from their own stupidity, because it’s not a hugely regulated industry.

-It’s extremely difficult to claim anything against Estate Agents, unless they do something blatantly illegal.
-It’s amazing how British consumers have more rights when buying a tin of baked beans when compared to spending tens of thousands of pounds on bricks and mortar.
+It’s notoriously extremely difficult to claim any compensation from estate agents.
+It’s amazing how British consumers have more rights when buying a tin of baked beans compared to spending tens of thousands of pounds on their home.

 3] The Wanker Mobile